-If you own a car, it’s safe to say that you’ve had to replace the tires and know how much they cost.
+If you own a car, it’s safe to say you’ve had to replace tires and know how much they cost.
 When you try to find the best places to buy tires, it can become dizzying.
-Stores sell different tires, and each store offers different tire deals.
+Stores sell different styles, and each store offers different tire deals.

 It quickly gets expensive.

 Buying tires is unavoidable when you own a car.
 However, with a little due diligence, you can save money when purchasing a new set of wheels.

 Consumer Reports surveyed 50,000 subscribers who recently bought tires and compiled a list of businesses that provide the best and worst tire change services.